 A task view button allows you to see an overview of your desktops and these can be configured with multiple apps as required.
 For example, you could have separate work desktop and personal desktops, or have email and online activity hidden away on a separate desktop while you concentrate on producing that report which is so pressing.

-Windows 10 makes search easy through a search button on the taskbar.
+The upgrade to Windows 10 makes search easy through a search button on the taskbar.
 Both the search and file explorer – shown below – display recent files and accessed folders.
 This should help to make search faster and more efficient for most users and save having to add favourites or pin items to the taskbar.

 File explorer is shown below with the ‘Quick access’ and recent files area.